Beaverton Creek station

-Beaverton Creek is a light rail station on the MAX Blue Line in Beaverton, Oregon, United States.
+Beaverton Creek is a light rail station on the MAX Blue and Red lines in Beaverton, Oregon, United States.
 It is the 9th stop westbound on the Westside MAX.

 The station is located near parkland, which is near the Nike World Campus.
 Retained at the station's crosswalk to the platform are remnants of a railroad spur, once used to serve light industrial customers and to deliver MAX vehicles.
 Nike operates its own fleet of shuttle buses, all running on biodiesel, to its world headquarters and nearby satellite offices.

 In March 2011, TriMet received a federal grant to pay for the installation of security cameras at the station.